-We will outline the new process, describe a current agile sourcing project, and in what situations it makes sense to use instead of an RFP.
+David Brook, MD of Turnstone Services Ltd, outlines the new process, describes a current agile sourcing project, and in what situations it makes sense to use instead of an RFP.

 - pros and cons of the Agile vs RFP process